aFewBits/stc-led-clock/README.md

 This is a replacement program for the STC 8051 core uP based DIY digital clock kits available from numerous Chinese sources.
 The specific clock used to develop this firmware was purchased from [Banggood](http://www.banggood.com/DIY-4-Digit-LED-Electronic-Clock-Kit-Temperature-Light-Control-Version-p-972289.html) but was constructed with a code base that should be (easily?) modified with future forks to support most of the four digit clocks that are based on the STC controllers.

+03-April-17 This firmware now supports the "talking clock" sold by Banggood and others that uses the NY3P065 sound chip in both 24 and 12 hour modes.
+Also supported are the 0.8 inch single LED clocks with both LDR dimming and temperature measurement.
+Any port/pin combination can be mapped in the header files as well as a single board design supporting both common anode and common cathode displays.
+I will be adding photographs and detailed modification documents as time and interest permit.

 ![Image of Banggood id 972289](http://img.banggood.com/thumb/large/2014/xiemeijuan/03/SKU203096/A7.jpg)

 ## Getting Started
 You'll need [SDCC](http://sdcc.sf.net) to build and [STC-ISP](http://gxwmcu.com/STCISP/stc-isp-15xx-v6.86.zip) or [STCGAL](https://github.com/grigorig/stcgal) to set the clock speed, processor hardware options and to flash the firmware.

 In addition to the above tools, you will need one serial port with TTL outputs for programming the STC processor.
-The simplest solution is usually an inexpensive USB to serial TTL convertor.
+The simplest solution is usually an inexpensive USB to serial TTL converter.
 These can be based on the FT232 chipset, PL2303 or CH340.
 They all work equally well, it's just a matter of what you find at the ready when you need it.

 ### Clock Features
 * Time display (12 and 24 hour modes).